How does site value affect land tax?

 Do I have to pay land tax while I wait for a decision on my valuation objection?

-Yes, you do have to pay land tax while awaiting a decision on your valuation objection.
+Yes, you do have to pay land tax while waiting for a decision on your valuation objection.
 Under the Taxation Administration Act 1997 we have the power to recover tax even though an objection, review or appeal is pending.

-If you do not pay the assessed tax, interest will continue to accrue.
+If you do not pay the assessed land tax, interest will continue to accrue.
 If your objection is allowed or partially allowed, you will receive a refund of the overpaid tax together with interest calculated at the market rate.

 Can I object to the site value of land included in a reassessment?

 Yes, in certain circumstances you can object to the site value of land included in a reassessment.
 There are some instances where we will reassess a customer’s liability and amend the initial notice of assessment to add land to their landholdings or increase the value of land in the initial assessment.
 If you have been reassessed for additional land or an increase in a land’s valuation, the objection period in relation to the additional land or increase in land value is:

 - two months if the site value is based on a valuation made by the Valuer-General or a municipal council

 - 60 days if the site value is based on a Commissioner’s valuation.

 In both cases, the objection timeline starts from the date of the notice of reassessment.

 Julie is issued with a 2022 land tax assessment on 1 March 2022 in respect of her property Greenacre.